theNerd247/libllist/README.md

 Building
 --------
-Simply type follow these steps (btw '$' delimits a command prompt as seen on a shell):
+Simply follow these steps (btw '$' delimits a command prompt as seen on a shell):

     $make